GoogleCloudPlatform/microservices-demo/README.md

    - choose “Enable Kubernetes”,
    - set CPUs to at least 3, and Memory to at least 6.0 GiB
+   - on the "Disk" tab, set at least 32 GB disk space

 1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.